hollacs/blog/content/en/sidebar/bio.md

 ---
 headless: true
 ---
-A secluded soul, yearning to spend fleeting time seeking courage to achieve dreams.
+A secluded soul, yearning to spend fleeting time seeking courage and achieve dreams.